This 18-hole championship golf course was designed by Henry Hughes in 1957 and remodeled in 2004 by Damian Pascuzzo.

 Pro Tip: This is a short hole, so choose the club that will keep you in the middle to right side of the fairway.

 This par 5 is a real risk-reward hole.
 The tee box is set back among the trees and requires a long drive to have any chance of reaching the green in two shots.
 The hole is a 90-degree dogleg right with a group of trees guarding the inside corner and two fairway bunkers defining the outside turn.
 After the corner, the hole starts a gentle decline to the large green.
-An amoeba-like bunker blocks the front right portion of the green and another bunker shapes the left side.
+An amoeba-like bunker blocks the front right portion of the green and a pond shapes the left side.

 Pro Tip: Unless there is an unobstructed view of the green, play smart and use three shots.